Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 This document, the Software Carbon Intensity technical specification, describes a methodology for calculating the rate of carbon emissions for a software system.
 The purpose of the score is to increase awareness and transparency of an applications sustainability credentials.
 The score will help software practitioners make better, evidence-based, decisions during system design, development, and deployment, that will ultimately minimize carbon emissions.
 A reliable, consistent, fair and comparable measure allows targets to be defined during development and progress to be tracked.

-## Versions

-### Version 1.0

-The goal of version 1.0 of the Software Carbon Intensity (SCI) Specification is to provide a practical and usable methodology to calculate the SCI score.
-The core elements of the SCI have been developed in this version through extensive weekly discussions by multidisciplinary practitioners from the Standards Working Group.

-The intention of this version is to encourage application of the SCI to real-world use cases and share lessons back with the GSF community and Standards Working Group to further refine its applicability and utility.

 ## Introduction

 > "If you can't measure it, you can't improve it." - Peter Drucker